-BUDGET YEAR - The fiscal year for which the budget is
+BUDGET YEAR - The fiscal year for which the budget is being considered.
+(See also FISCAL YEAR.)

 CAPITAL IMPROVEMENTS PROGRAM (CIP) - The annual updated 5-year plan or schedule of projected expenditures for buildings, public facilities, and other improvements which are of significant value and have a useful life of several years.
 The City's program includes estimated project costs, sources of funding, and timing of work for each project.
 The Capital Improvements and have an estimated useful life in excess of three years.
 Capital expenses are reflected in the budget document in each department requesting the items